-Mr. Menipaz, age 53, has served as a Director of the Company since 2002.
-Mr. Menipaz has been the Managing Director of Foriland Investments since 2000, a privately owned company which invests in and manages several companies.
+Mr. Youval Menipaz, age 55, has served as a Director of the Company since 2002.
+Mr. Menipaz has been the Managing Director of Foriland Investments since 2000, a privately owned company that invests in and manages several companies.
 Since 1977, he has held several executive positions in leading companies within the Israeli market.
 Among others, he served as the Operation Manager of Osem Industries Ltd, Vice President of Elite Industries Ltd, President of Supershuk Greenberg Ltd. Mr. Menipaz holds a Bachelors of Science in Industrial Engineering from the Technion, the Israeli Institute of Technology.